 The Washington Addition Prenatal and Early Childhood Education Project focuses on building human capacity and empowerment of individuals and families.
 It is a transformative approach that involves the interrelationship among human, economic, physical and social development.
 Our action motto is “Working to build the human-capacity of families for a healthier, vibrant, more competitive Mississippi.”

-The Human Capital Development Division was established in 2009 initially to administer the five-year (5) Washington Addition Prenatal/Early Childhood Education Project (WAPECEP).
+The Washington Addtion Prenatal and Early Childhood Education Project was established in 2009.
 The human capacity-building project, funded with a grant from the Robert M. Hearin Support Foundation provides a comprehensive approach to early intervention for children and families in the Washington Addition community.
 The project is a multi-disciplinary approach to address the various domains of human development-social, educational, economic, physical and cultural indicators that contribute to their at-risk status.

 The Division collaborates with other University departments, faculty, staff, students and community partners to transform lives and build more sustainable communities.